CoolKit-Technologies/eWeLink-API/en/UIIDProtocol.md

 }
 ```

-3. Set the device to power down and come back on, Turn on device
+3.Set the device to power cycle and turn on the switch

 ```json
 {